MetOffice/lfric_core/documentation/source/how_to_use_it/meshes/mesh_configuration_namelists.rst

   .. _mesh_names:

   * ``mesh_names``: **'<string>', …**
-      Names applied to principle mesh topologies.
+      Names applied to principal mesh topologies.
 The number of names should match the value given by :ref:`n_meshes<n_meshes>`.
       The order of appearance has no effect on the generation of each requested mesh.